Danish government proposes temporary ceiling on energy bills | Headlines

 - Denmark

-Prime Minister Mette Frederiksen told a news conference households and businesses would under the proposal be able to delay paying the share of a bill that surpasses a certain price threshold .
+The proposal comes as governments around Europe scramble to contain a quickly escalating energy crisis, fuelled by Russia's invasion of Ukraine, which is hurting both consumers and companies.
+Households and businesses would under the proposal be able to delay paying the share of a bill that surpasses a certain price threshold, Prime Minister Frederiksen told journalists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)